ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 1. The developer builds the application produces a Docker container image and pushes the image to IBM Container Registry

-2. Deployed image from IBM Container Registry to corresponding clusters in {{site.data.keyword.containershort_notm}}
+2. Deploy image from IBM Container Registry to corresponding clusters in {{site.data.keyword.containershort_notm}}

 3. Run application, scale up and expose service for access